 I was born in Fredericton, New Brunswick, and in 2007 I completed my BA (honours) in political science at St. Thomas University.
 In 2009, I defended my MA in political science at the University of Calgary.
 My MA thesis examined the effect of the Canadian Charter of Rights and Freedoms on legislation concerning commercial surrogacy.

 Since July 2015, I have been a faculty member in the Department of Political Science at the University of Guelph.
-My current research project is an analysis of the governance of naturopathic medicine in the Canadian provinces.
+My current research project, for which I hold a SSHRC Insight Grant, is an empirical analysis of the way in which the Supreme Court of Canada permits governments to limit rights under the Canadian Charter of Rights and Freedoms.